 C. A copy of the application shall be mailed to each operator offsetting the project as shown on the application within five days after the application is filed.
-An affidavit of compliance with this rule shall be filed on or before the hearing.
+An affidavit of a.
+Requests for injectivity tests must include the following: